 I worked closely with the CEO and development team across two distinct phases over 6 months.

 The first three months were dedicated to understanding the problem space deeply.
 This included testing early concepts, conducting interviews with working Directors of Photography, gathering feedback through user testing sessions, running A/B tests on interaction patterns, and validating our assumptions about the workflow before writing production code.
+Because I had prior experience scoring films, working as a sound mixer on-set, and directing my own short films, I was already familiar with filmmaking workflows and on-set constraints — which gave me a practical advantage during research and interviews.

-The heart of Cineshots.AI is the shot list interface—a data-dense but navigable table that gives DPs complete control over every shot in their production.
+The heart of Cineshots.AI is the shot list interface: a data-dense but navigable table that gives DPs complete control over every shot in their production.

 Scenes are grouped by location and time of day.
 Shots nest under their parent scenes with clear visual hierarchy through indentation and color coding.